pol-is/polis-documentation/README.md

 * **[Usage](usage/README.md)**
   * [Comment Moderation](usage/CommentModeration.md): Learn how to bonsai your conversations
   * [Seed Comments](usage/SeedComments.md): Learn how to add comments for users to vote on without participating yourself
   * [User Authorization](usage/UserAuthorization.md): Learn the ins and outs of figuring out which users are which on Polis.
 Anonymous?
-Anonymous but not bots?
+Anonymous but anxious about bots?
 Social login?
 Geographic bounds?
-Bring your own proprietary auth scheme?
+Have your own proprietary authorization scheme?
 Link users to data you already have in your DB?
 Come check out what's possible!
   * [Embedding](usage/Embedding.md): Learn how to embed Polis on your site in seconds by dropping in a script tag
   * [Per User Config](usage/PerUserConfig): Learn how to allow only certain users to vote, write, etc. when embedding
   * [Configuration Templates](usage/ConfigurationTemplates.md): Learn how to save 'per user' settings in templates, e.g., isLoggedIn